TIG Welding Explained

 2. A TIG welder has many customisable functions, perfect for specific operations.

 3. Applicable to varying types of metal thicknesses and complex metal welding.
-Although for really thick metals, MIG or stick welding is preferred.
+Although, for really thick metals, MIG or stick welding is preferred.

 4. A non-consumable electrode and a stable arc allow for greater control and create high-quality TIG welds.